KQM-git/TCL/enemy-data/bosses/overworld-bosses/maguu-kenki.md

   * Phantom: Teleports a short distance away, leaving a phantom in its original place.
 Both the Maguu Kenki and phantom attack consecutively.
   * Phantom: Enters a stance and charges, slashing rapidly around itself and dragging the player into its area of effect.
 The phantom appears close to the Maguu Kenki and slashes a larger area of effect.
 It may perform Dash in the process, making the phantom stay in place.
   * Phantom: Slashes three times, following the player's current location, while the summoned phantom follows closely after.
 The main body deals Anemo damage, the phantom deals currently Infused Elemental damage.

+## Interactions

+* Hitlag can desync some of Maguu Kenki's attacks from their audio cues and phantom attacks, making it harder to properly dodge.